 Blending naturalistic gardens and a coveted collection of decorative arts, a Winterthur wedding offers history, art, and nature.
-Get married amongst carefully curated antiques in the gallery, next to a surreal reflective pond, or in the dead-center of the grounds in the Visitors center (which, can hold up to 300 guests!).
-Plus, the sprawling early Nineteenth-century estate is located directly between New York City and Washington D.C.—a convenient location for couples with family and friends spread out across the northeast.
+Get married amongst carefully curated antiques in the gallery, next to a surreal reflective pond, or in the dead-center of the grounds in the Visitors center (which, can hold up to over 300 guests!).
+Plus, the sprawling estate is located directly between New York City and Washington D.C.—a convenient location for couples with family and friends spread out across the northeast.

 Vizcaya Museum & Gardens, Miami, Florida

 Just minutes away from downtown Miami, this lush old-world estate features a grand Italian-style villa, sweeping coral staircases, and 10 acres of formal gardens (there's even a maze!).
 Exchange vows on the exquisite Garden Mound, followed by dinner on the East Terrace, overlooking Biscayne Bay.

 The Cloister, Sea Island, Georgia

 With its avenues of ancient oaks, windswept beach, and magical chapel, The Cloister is one of the most coveted wedding sites in the South.
 The wood-paneled lodge is ideal for intimate weddings.
 Going big?
 Book the main ballroom, with its grand moldings and gleaming chandeliers.
 The in-house event team, florists, and caterers will make sure your big day is perfection.